Pseudo-Differential Neural Operator: Generalized Fourier Neural Operator for Learning Solution Operators of Partial Differential Equations: Experiments

 We employ a recurrent architecture to propagate along the time domain.
 From $w(x, 0), ...., w(x, 9)$, the model predicts the vorticity at $t=10$, $\bar{w}(x, 10)$.
 Then, from $w(x, 1), ..., w(x, 9), \bar{w}(x, 10)$, the model predicts the next vorticity $\bar{w}(x, 11)$.
 We repeat this process until $t=T$.

-For each experiment, we use 200 test samples.
-In the case of $(\nu, T, N) = (10^{-3}, 50, 1000)$, we use a batch size 10 or 20 otherwise.
-Furthermore, we use fixed hyperparameters for the four experiments.
+For each experiment, we utilize 200 test samples.
+For $(\nu, T, N) = (10^{-3}, 50, 1000)$, we utilize a batch size of 10 or 20 otherwise.
+Furthermore, we empoly fixed hyperparameters for the four experiments.

-The results on the Navier-Stokes equation are presented in Table \ref{NS_results}.
+The results of the Navier-Stokes equation are presented in Table \ref{NS_results}.
 In all four datasets, the proposed model exhibits comparable or superior performances.
-Notably, the relative error improves considerably for $(\nu, T, N) = (10^{-5}, 20, 1000)$, exhibiting the lowest viscosity.
+Notably, the relative error improves considerably for $(\nu, T, N) = (10^{-5}, 20, 1000)$, thereby exhibiting the lowest viscosity.
 Figure \ref{compare_single} displays a sample prediction at $t=19$, which is highly unpredictable.